-3. Indicator: #/% of children/youth of who endorse a given race/ethnicity by FY
+3. Indicator: #/% of Children/Youth of who endorse a given race/ethnicity by FY

-Indicator: # and % of children/youth who endorse a given race/ethnicity by FY
+Indicator : # and % of children/youth who endorse a given race/ethnicity by FY

 Measure: Race/ethnicity

-Numerator: # of children/youth who endorse a given race/ethnicity Denominator: Total # of children/youth who have received specialty mental health services in FY
+Numerator: # of children/youth who Denominator: Total # of children/youth

+endorse agiven race/ethnicity who have received specialty mental

+health services in FY

 Data Source(s): SD/MC II

 Variable Values:

 Alaskan Native or American Indian

-Asian or Pacific Islander (includes: Filipino, Amerasian, Chinese, Cambodian, Japanese, Korean,
+Asian or Pacific Islander (includes: Filipino, Amerasian, Chinese, Cambodian,

-Samoan, Asian Indian, Hawaiian, Guamanian, Laotian, or Vietnamese)
+Japanese, Korean, Samoan, Asian Indian, Hawaiian, Guamanian, Laotian, or

+Vietnamese)

 Black

 Hispanic

 White

 Other

 Unknown (i.e., no response or no valid data reported)

 Date Range: Each report provides data from four State Fiscal Years (SFY).
-A SFY runs from July 1st to June 30th.
+A SFY runs

+from July 1st to June 30th.

-Notes: The race/ethnicity values used are those available through SD/MC II; in order to align with US Census standards and more accurately reflect the ethnic and racial composition of the children and youth receiving SMHS the goal is to transition to CSI and use the data therein for ethnicity and race.
+Notes: The race/ethnicity values used are those available through SD/MC II; in order to

+align with USCensus standards and more accurately reflect the ethnic and racial

+composition of the children and youth receiving SMHS the goal is to transition to CSI

+and use the data therein for ethnicity and race.

-Reference: http://www.census.gov/compendia/statab/2012/tables/12s0006.pdf
+Reference: